DIY Almond Joy Cookies (Keto – GF)

 - Preheat the oven to 350 degrees F.

-- In a small mixing bowl, add the almond butter, coconut oil, egg, vanilla, sea salt and sweetener, and mix well to combine.
+- In a small mixing bowl, add the almond butter, coconut oil, egg white, vanilla, sea salt and sweetener, and mix well to combine.

 - Add the coconut, and mix until the coconut is fully combined.